jakyle/jake-lesson-3/readme.md

-# Lesson 3 - Dimensions of a room
+# Lesson 3 - How many odd numbers?

 Create a function that takes in a number as a parameter. in that function, I want you to figure out how many odd numbers exist between 0 and the number you entered.
 Then return the sum total numbers of odd numbers.